 There are a handful of places that I have wandered that have left me speechless.
-It feels as though they have taken part of my heart and I return to them whenever I can.
+It feels as though they have taken a part of my heart and I return to them whenever I can.
 These places never seem to lose their magic.
 The Seven Sisters hike and Beachy Head is one of those places.
 I can almost feel being there when I close my eyes.

-Seven Sisters is a series of chalk cliffs along the southern coast of England in the English Channel.
+Seven Sisters is a series of chalk cliffs along the southern coast of England on the English Channel.
 Beachy Head is the highest chalk cliff in Britain and is found just after the Seven Sisters.
 There are several paths for the Seven Sisters hike that you can take on top of the cliffs between Seaford and Eastbourne.

 The Seven Sisters hike with Beachy Head is a once in a lifetime experience and easily reached from Brighton or London which makes it a perfect day trip when visiting.